 Why do so many people enjoy cracking their knuckles?

 Most experts think that knuckle cracking is a nervous habit.
-But it can also be a pleasurable habit because by stretching the joints, the nerves are stimulated in that area.
-It’s been estimated that between 25% and 54% of people have this habit, and that it’s more commonly seen in men than in women.
+But it can also be a pleasurable habit because by stretching the joints, people stimulate the nerves in that area.
+Experts estimate that between 25% and 54% of people have this habit, and that it’s more common among men than women.

 What happens to your knuckles when you crack them?

-Lots of people crack their knuckles constantly, even though it can irritate or even cause discomfort for the people around them.
+Lots of people crack their knuckles frequently, even though it can irritate the people around them.
 Studies have suggested that cracking your knuckles can actually lead to arthritis, instability in the joints, and a loss of strength or mobility in the hands.
-From a scientific point of view, cracking your knuckles over the course of many years can damage the cartilage that protects the joint.
+Some scientists say that cracking can damage the cartilage that protects the joint over many years.
 However, there’s still not enough evidence to show that this habit can eventually damage your hand motion.

 One well-known study won the 2009 Ig Nobel award (an alternative award for unconventional scientific research).
-Donald Unger, and California physician, cracked the knuckles of his left hand for 60 years, at least twice a day.
-He never did the same to his right-hand knuckles and concluded that, after six decades, he had no signs of arthritis.
+Donald Unger, a California physician, cracked the knuckles of his left hand for 60 years, at least twice a day.
+He never did the same to his right-hand knuckles.
+In the end, he concluded that, after six decades, he had no signs of arthritis.

 Another study that was conducted in Detroit in the 1990s analyzed the hands of 300 people over the age of 45, and found that 84% of them with inflammation in the joints used to crack their knuckles.
 They couldn’t find a direct relationship between the habit and the inflammation, however.In any event, it’s curious to find that only people who formerly cracked their knuckles frequently have later experienced discomfort and inflammation.

-The findings of various studies throughout the years are divided between those that argue that the habit can eventually damage the joints, and those that say it does not.
-The truth is that more research is needed to link knuckle cracking with arthritis later in life, because it’s a disorder that’s also caused by many other factors including genetics and age.
+The findings of various studies contradict each other.
+Some argue that the habit can eventually damage the joints.
+Others claim it cannot.
+The truth is that we need more research to link knuckle cracking to arthritis later in life.
+Remember that this is a disorder that other factors, such as genetics and age, can cause.
 Many hard years of scientific work remain.

 How could that knuckle “crack” really be dangerous?

-Aside from the unknown relationship between cracking your knuckles and the onset of arthritis, this habit can cause other damage, such as ligament tears, finger sprains, and thumb injuries – to name a few.
+Aside from the unknown relationship between cracking your knuckles and the onset of arthritis, this habit can cause other damage, such as ligament tears, finger sprains, and thumb injuries, just to name a few.